 2. What are the treatment options for Palumboism?

-Other potential treatments include medication (e.g., antibiotics for gut infections), probiotics, and/or stress management techniques.
+Other potential treatments include medication (e.g., antibiotics for gut infections), probiotics, and stress management techniques.
 Surgery is generally only considered a last resort.
 If you're suffering from Palumboism, talk to your doctor about treatment options that may be right for you.

-4. What causes Palumboism?
+3. What causes Palumboism?

-Palumboism is caused by an imbalance between the hormones that regulate fluid levels in the body.
 Anabolic steroids can disrupt this balance, causing the body to retain more fluid than it would normally.
-The extra fluid builds up in the abdomen, leading to the characteristic "beer gut" appearance.
+The extra fluid builds up in the abdomen, producing the characteristic "beer gut" appearance.
 In severe cases, Palumboism can also cause fluid to accumulate in other areas of the body, such as the chest and arms.

 The Bottom Line